tom-seddon/acorn_dfs_2.45_disassembly/README.md

 ## build steps

-Run GNU Make from the root of the working copy.
+Run `make` from the root of the working copy.

 The build process is supposed to be silent when there are no errors and when the output matches the original ROMs.
 Some versions of make